Back to Blog

 Three Immediate Actions for Enterprise Development Teams

 If you're leading an enterprise development team, you don't have the luxury of a year-long evaluation cycle anymore.
 The market just shifted.
-Here's what you need to do in the next 30 days.
+Here's what to do in the next 30 days.

 1. Audit Your Current AI Coding Usage (Or Lack Thereof)

 Start with the truth.
 How many of your developers are already using AI coding tools?
-And I mean actually using them, not just have accounts they opened once.
+And I mean actually using them, not just holding accounts they opened once.

 In my experience consulting with enterprise teams, there's usually a 40-60% gap between "we allow AI tools" and "our developers actively use AI tools."
 Find out where you stand.